 Aldo Leopold’s vision for an environmental ethic has yet to be embraced, and the reason for this is that many still value the land for economics and not aesthetics.
 May the Spirit of God move to awaken our hearts and minds toward an aesthetic-based environmental ethic.
 If a creation care solidarity were to emerge among people of faith, all of humanity would benefit.
 And we would be taking seriously God’s commands to care for our neighbor.
 And God would smile.

-Excerpts taken from Crain (2020), a study guide in press at Smyth & Helwys Books.
+Excerpts taken from Crain (2019), a study guide published by Smyth & Helwys Books.